bparanj/crystal/electronics/book/basics/blinking-led.md

 - This principle is foundational for understanding rectifiers, used in power supplies to convert AC to DC.
 - Demonstrates how LEDs can be used as indicators for AC polarity or signal presence.

-This simple experiment provides an intuitive understanding of polarity, rectification, and AC waveform behavior with minimal components.
+This experiment demonstration of polarity, rectification, and AC waveform behavior with minimal components.